Best active speakers Buying Guide: Welcome to What Hi-Fi?'s guide to the best active speakers you can buy in 2020.

 Read the full review: Dynaudio XEO 10

-Built for the recording studio, these pro-grade speakers are ideal for home use too, thanks to some clever cost-saving measures employed by PMC.
+Built for the recording studio, these pro-grade speakers are ideal for home use too thanks to some clever cost-saving measures employed by PMC.
 They are two-way active speakers with two Class D power amplifiers inside each nicely made cabinet.
-A 65W module drives the tweeter while the bass has a meatier 100W to work with.
+A 65-watt module drives the tweeter while the bass has a meatier 100-watt to work with.
 Connectivity is limited to a single balanced XLR analogue input and mains power - nothing wireless here.

 Bed them in, and you could be forgiven for thinking you've been transported to the BBC's Maida Vale Studios where PMC's pricier speakers reside.